rajeshdone/soc-ai-investigation-assistant/README.md

 ANTHROPIC_MODEL=claude-sonnet-4-6
 CORS_ORIGINS=["http://localhost:5173"]
 ```

-> Leave `ANTHROPIC_API_KEY` empty and the AI Investigation module runs in **mock mode** — it deterministically generates the same structured output shape from the detection/MITRE data already on hand, so the app is fully demo-able offline.
-Add a real key to switch to live Claude-generated investigations.
+> Leave `ANTHROPIC_API_KEY` empty and the AI Investigation module runs in **mock mode**, generating the same structured output deterministically so the app is fully demo-able offline.

 <br/>